Rhubarb White Chocolate Ice-cream with Rose

 With my cool We Should Cocoa theme very much in mind, I wanted to make some ice cream for my chocolate themed dinner party.
 My mother had presented me with a bunch of rhubarb stalks from her garden the day before, so it had to be rhubarb and white chocolate ice-cream.
 As there was also a Middle Eastern theme running through the meal, I added some of my homemade rose syrup to the mix for a touch of oriental mystery.

-The flavour was good, with the rhubarb acting as piquant foil to the sweet and unctuous creamy body.
+The flavour was excellent, with the rhubarb acting as piquant foil to the sweet and unctuous creamy body.

 - Chop the rhubarb and place in a pan with the rose syrup.
-Simmer until soft (about 7 mins).
-Stir until semi-mashed up.
+Simmer until soft (about 7 minutes).
+Stir until semi mashed-up.
 Leave to cool.

 - Melt the chocolate in a bowl suspended over hot water (make sure the bowl doesn’t touch the water).
 Stir in 100g of the condensed milk.

 - Whip the double cream until soft peaks form, taking care not to over whip.
 Add the rest of the condensed milk and whip again to ensure peaks remain.